 Moving.
 The physical act of moving all of your possessions from one home to another is one of the biggest headaches to overcome in a decision to… well, move.
 We don’t know anyone who actually likes to move, except maybe professional movers.
 There are so many unknowns in the process.
-We’ll attempt to provide some insight into those unknowns in our blog today by compiling information from the experts, so if you’re getting ready to plant your roots elsewhere, you can be as prepared as possible.
+Here's a checklist for moving based on information from the experts, so if you’re getting ready to plant your roots elsewhere, you can be as prepared as possible.

 If you have other handy moving tips, we’d love to hear them in the comments below!
 And if the time is right for you to make the move from Point A, we’d love to help you find your new Point B. Check out our floorplans and move-in ready homes and let us know if we can give you a tour of one of our many communities in the Carolinas and Virginia!